MoarTube/MoarTube-Node/README.md

 If you're using Docker, make sure that it is installed on your machine.

 ### npm
-If you're using npm to install the software, make sure that Node.js and npm is installed on your machine.
+If you're using npm to install the software, make sure that [Node.js and npm](https://nodejs.org/en) is installed on your machine.

 ### git
-You can clone the repo, but make sure that Node.js and npm is installed on your machine.
+You can clone the repo, but make sure that [Node.js and npm](https://nodejs.org/en) is installed on your machine.

 ### script (Ubuntu Linux)

 A script to automate your entire setup.
-Installs Node.js, clones the git repo, installs dependencies, and sets the node to autostart on system boot.
+Installs Node.js using Snap, clones the git repo using git, installs dependencies using npm, and sets the node to autostart on system boot using systemctl

 ## Installation Methods